garbalau-github/Node.js-Routing/README.md

-This is simple Vanilla Node.js Routing system with 4 pages.

-Change the URL to switch between the pages, for example:
+change the URL to switch between the pages, for example:

 1. http://127.0.0.1:3000/api/people